 1. Heel-Toe Raises

-If you lose balance easily and need additional support, modify the exercise and place a chair in front of you as you continue your heel-toe raises to avoid losing your balance.
+If you lose balance easily and need additional support while standing, modify the exercise and place a chair in front of you as you continue your heel-toe raises to avoid losing your balance.

 2. Chair Squats